radish-es/casebook-property/content/problems/gmos.md

 imgcaption: Annie Spratt on Unsplash
 links:
   - url: content/cases/victoriapark.md
     explanation: To what extent is a claim in nuisance based on interference by genetic drift a novel claim, analogous to the one in the Victoria Park case?
-How might the novel claim in this week's problem be addressed by a court?
+How might such a novel claim be addressed by a court taking Victoria Park as precedent?
   - url: content/concepts/sticks.md
     explanation: How does the metaphor of the "bundle of sticks" help us to understand the focus this week on a property holder's "right to exclude"?
   - url: content/cases/shelfer.md
-    explanation: Distinct from the issue of whether or not a nuisance has been perpetrated by the defendant is the issue of remedy.
+    explanation: Distinct from the issue of whether or not a nuisance has been caused by the defendant is the issue of remedy.
 What choices of remedy for a claim in nuisance are available and how does the Shelfer court purport to address this choice?
   - url: content/cases/black.md
     explanation: The court in this case faces the task of justifying a remedy in damages for a nuisance claim related to environmental harms.
 What are those justifications and how do they different from other cases you read this week?
   - url: content/cases/canada-paper.md